samuelcrane/samuelcrane.com/content/post/2019-02-17-new-year-new-website.md

 <p class="lead">
-My Squarespace website was starting to feel just a bit tired and too constraining.
-The site served me well when I was in grad school but I hadn't kept it up to date with my career as I started work as a data scientist.
-These days I find myself wanting to write up the projects we're working on at Amplify but haven't been able to motivate myself.
-The thought of trying to write up R code in Squarespace's CMS was enough to keep from just never sharing.
+I haven't been keeping my website up to date with my career as a data scientist and I'd love to start sharing more about the projects my team and I have been working on.
+I used to be on Squarespace and the thought of trying to write up R code in Squarespace's CMS was enough to keep me from just never sharing.
 </p>

 No more!
 I've migrated over to blogdown and am hosting on Netlify.
 What follows is a short write up of the process and some of the custom configurations I've made.